jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (f) a multi-rate PIE that attributes income to an investor or a proxy for an investor, see section 25J:
   (g)
   (h) a public unit trust that pays an amount that is treated as a taxable dividend on a withdrawal from the trust, see section 25L:
+  (hb) a transfer scheme that pays a foreign superannuation withdrawal, see section 25LB:
   (i) an emigrating company that is treated under section FL 2 or FL 3 of the Income Tax Act 2007 as paying a dividend to shareholders, see section 25M:
   (ib) a custodial institution that pays on or transfers an amount of investment income to an end investor, see section 25MB:
   (j) a person who would be liable to pay an amount referred to in paragraph (a) but for the circumstances described in subsection (2).